cvetomir-todorov/CecoChat/README.md

-[System design](docs/design-overall.md) of a chat for 10-100 millions active users.
+[System design](docs/design-overall.md) of a chat for 10-100 millions active users with [limited-for-now capabilities](docs/intro-main.md).

 [Partial implementation](source/) based on Kafka, Cassandra, HTTP, gRPC, Redis, .NET 6, ASP.NET.
-[Configurable](docs/design-configuration.md) and [partially-observable](docs/design-observability.md) environment with containerized components which can be [ran locally](docs/infrastructure-main.md#Run-locally) and is based on Docker, OpenTelemetry, Jaeger, ElasticSearch, Fluentd, Kibana.
+[Configurable](docs/design-configuration.md) and [observable](docs/design-observability.md) environment with containerized components which can be [ran locally](docs/infrastructure-main.md#Run-locally) and is based on Docker, OpenTelemetry, Jaeger, Prometheus, Grafana, ElasticSearch, Fluentd, Kibana.

 I appreciate all comments so feel free to use the `Discussions` tab.

 # Code